-A brief bio and background on Curt DiCamillo
+A brief biography and background on Curt DiCamillo

 In recognition of his work, Curt has been presented to the late Queen Elizabeth The Queen Mother and The Prince of Wales.
 He is a member of The Society of Architectural Historians of Great Britain and is an alumnus of both the Royal Collection Studies program and The Attingham Summer School for the Study of Historic Houses and Collections.
 In addition, Curt is a Fellow of the Royal Society of Arts, is listed in Who’s Who in America, Who’s Who in the World, is a Fellow of the Massachusetts Historical Society, and a member of the Council of the American Museum in Britain.